snap-research/sds/README.md

 Here is an example of how to use the streaming dataset for 2 streams.
 Let's assume that the first stream is a remote S3 folder of videos, the second stream is given with index.parquet file.

+For the first stream, we would be loading it directly from S3, but for the second stream, we'll go through the process of preparing the data from BigQuery.

 ### Preparing the data from BigQuery
 First, create a simple config for your output BQ table, i.e. `composeme-v2.yaml`:
 ```yaml